 Uber occasionally receives bad press for crime, but crime happens in licensed taxis too.
 Anytime you have a large service, there will occasionally be some problems from time to time.
 If a drivers reviews aren’t above say, 4.5, you can cancel the ride and try again.

 We’ve used Lyft in the United States but because they have fewer drivers, the service is more limited at home and especially abroad.
-Lyft was not an option during our trip to Mexico because they don’t serve that market.
+Lyft was not an option during our trip to Central Mexico because they don’t serve that market.
 There is a Spanish based company that services Mexico called Cabify, and we downloaded their app for our trip.
 But we found their cars to be not as prevalent compared to Uber so we didn’t use it.

 Safety is the biggest reason you should definitely use Uber abroad.
 Here’s some additional tips to stay safe using Uber.